peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `Object ToObject​(Type t,
         CBORTypeMapper mapper)`<br>
  Converts this CBOR object to an object of an arbitrary type.
+* `Object ToObject​(Type t,
+        CBORTypeMapper mapper,
+        PODOptions options)`<br>
+ Converts this CBOR object to an object of an arbitrary type.
+* `Object ToObject​(Type t,
+        PODOptions options)`<br>
+ Converts this CBOR object to an object of an arbitrary type.
 * `String toString()`<br>
  Returns this CBOR object in string form.
 * `CBORObject Untag()`<br>